Thai Chicken Satay

 Instructions

-- 4Set aside ½ cup of the peanut sauce, then add the rest to a gallon zip-top bag with the chicken.
-Press out the air, seal, and massage to coat.
-Marinate in the refrigerator for at least 30 minutes or up to overnight.
+- 4Cut the chicken breast into bite-sized pieces, place them in a gallon zip-top bag with the remaining peanut sauce (not the reserved portion), press out the air, seal, and massage to coat evenly; marinate in the refrigerator for at least 30 minutes or up to overnight.

 Nutrition — Per Serving